vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 to the whole wheat lavash consumption, and I am recovering as the time since the lavash consumption increases.

+### Twenty-one days later (2024-05-16)

+I had a little bit of general fullness and slowness in the morning, with occasional slight pain.
+I decided to skip jogging and instead finish up my Trader Joe's trip.

 ## Thermal comfort

 After the chills I experienced on 2024-04-25, and clearly feeling more